vinogradsoft/simple-files/docs/guide-en/general-information.md

 directory, the copy methods for all child elements will be launched.

 In general, objects that model a file system have two states: when the object is not associated and when the object is associated with the file system.
-The connection to the file system is determined by the presence of a path to the file/directory in the object.
+The bonded to the file system is determined by the presence of a path to the file/directory in the object.

 In the case where an object is associated with a file system, it has two paths: